-- Part- A (5 NOS X 6 MARKS = 30 MARKS) Answer all questions

-- Part- B (2 NOS X15 MARKS = 30MARKS)

-- (Either or type)

-• Students will be required to attempt five questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer type which is compulsory with 2-3 subheads and 2, short with 4 subheads answer type and 4 essay type questions.

-• Students should attempt total Seven Questions including the compulsory question.
+- Part- A (5 NOS X 6 MARKS = 30 MARKS) Answer all questions - Part- B (2 NOS X15 MARKS = 30MARKS) - (Either or type) - Students will be required to attempt five questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer type which is compulsory with 2- 3 subheads and 2, short with 4 subheads answer type and 4 essay type questions. - Students should attempt total Seven Questions including the compulsory question. - Question paper is to be set covering the entire syllabus.

-NOTE :
+NOTE:

 Students would need to undertake one of the design subjects for the studio exercise.
 Students may be required to develop a brief, translate it into requirements and design.
-One Major design exercise should be given .
+One Major design exercise should be given.

 The evaluation shall be through periodic internal reviews.
-The final submission will include a brief report of about 1000 words explaining the concept and design proposals for main portfolio.
+The final submission will include a brief report of about 1000 words explaining the concept and design proposals for the main portfolio.
 It will also include a model.